Biblical Theology

 Listen to this article

 This verse is part of the instructions given by God to Moses concerning the qualifications and responsibilities of the priests within the Israelite community.
-It specifically addresses the high priest and emphasizes the importance of his sanctification and holiness.
+It addresses the priesthood—particularly the high priest—and stresses the need for their sanctification and holiness.

-It is worth noting that while these instructions were specific to the priests in the Old Testament, as Christians, we are called to be a “royal priesthood” (1 Peter 2:9), and our sanctification and holiness are also important in our relationship with God.
+While these instructions were given to the Old‑Testament priests, the principle extends to believers today.
+As Christians we are called to be a “royal priesthood” (1 Peter 2:9), and our own sanctification and holiness are likewise essential in our relationship with God.

 Share this: